 Should I have an Invenia ABUS screening exam?

 ABUS breast cancer screening is specifically developed to help doctors find cancers hidden in dense breast tissue, which may be missed by mammography.
 If you have dense breast tissue, like 40% of women in the U.S., the addition of ABUS (Automated Breast Ultrasound) screening can increase the detection of cancers.
-Invenia ABUS screening along with your screening mammogram will help provide a clear evaluation of your dense breast tissue.
+Invenia ABUS does not replace your screening mammogram but acts as a supplemental test to find potential cancers that may be obscured in dense tissue.

 How the Invenia ABUS exam is different